lesterjude/angular2s3/README.md

 # Angular2S3

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.&nbsp;
-This project is hosted in S3 via Code Pipeline.
+This project is hosted in S3 via AWS Code Pipeline.

 ## Code scaffolding